gardenlinux/gardenlinux/README.md

 </website-main>

 > **Warning**
 > We are in the process of changing to a new build process (Gardenlinux 2.0).
 Since this is a complex setup and we are splitting the repository into multiple, to make Gardenlinux even more simple and more container based.
-Please be warned that current main might have hickups, and wrong docs and isses.
+Please be warned that current main might have hiccups, wrong docs and issues.
 This should be fixed soon.
 June 14th 2023.

 ## Table of Content